dewiweb/holophonix-animator/README.md

 # Holophonix Track Motion Animator 🎵

 A future (WIP) cross-platform desktop application for creating and managing motion behaviors for Holophonix spatial audio tracks via OSC.
-Create complex spatial movements using absolute or relative coordinate changes in both AED (Azimuth, Elevation, Distance) and XYZ coordinate systems.Developpement helped with windsurf ide (AI based).
+Create complex spatial movements using absolute or relative coordinate changes in both AED (Azimuth, Elevation, Distance) and XYZ coordinate systems.
+Development helped with windsurf ide (AI based).

+> 🚧 **Development Status**: This project is under active development.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for detailed progress, roadmap, and contribution guidelines.

+> 📡 **OSC Protocol**: For detailed information about the OSC communication protocol, message formats, and track control, see [OSC.md](OSC.md).

 ## Features